 Happy summer to you all.
 Make some panzanella and soak up that beautiful sun :)

-summer panzanella with peaches and kale
+summer panzanella with peaches, tomatoes and kale

 notes: I opt for white balsamic vinegar because it doesn’t impart a dark colour onto the bread.
 Feel free to use the darker, regular balsamic vinegar if that’s what you have though.
 The flavour is quite similar.